• facebook

 Conclusion

-Numerous users who were previously utilizing Exchange on-premises have transitioned to Exchange Online in the cloud, specifically within Office 365.
-Nonetheless, this migration is not a straightforward process, especially when considering a manual migration of the entire Exchange infrastructure to Office 365.
+Many users who were previously using Exchange on-premises have switched to Exchange Online cloud (Office 365) now.
+However, it is not a simple operation, particularly if you plan to manually migrate the entire Exchange infrastructure to Office 365.

-Fortunately, the Kernel Office 365 migration software is available to assist you with this transition.
-It is capable of seamlessly accessing all on-premises Exchange mailboxes and facilitating their migration to Exchange Online accounts.
-This software streamlines the entire migration process, ensuring the seamless transfer of all mailboxes and associated data.
+Fortunately, Kernel Office 365 migration software is here to help you.
+It can access all mailboxes from on-premises Exchange and move them to Exchange Online accounts.
+It will take care of the entire migration process to migrate all the mailboxes and other data.